-(1) for the residual period of the Parliament in existence at the time of the Commencement of the Constitution (fourteenth Amendment) Act, 2004 there shall be reserved forty five seats exclusively for women members and they will be elected by members of the Parliament in accordance with law on the basis of procedure of proportional representation in the Parliament thought single transferable vote.
+(1) for the residual period of the Parliament in existence at the time of the commencement of the Constitution (Fourteenth Amendment) Act, 2004 there shall be reserved forty five seats exclusively for women members and they will be elected by members of the Parliament in accordance with law on the basis of procedure of proportional representation in the Parliament thought single transferable vote.

-(2) During the period mentioned in sub-paragraph (1), the Parliament shall consist of the three hundred members mentioned in clause (2) of article 65 and the forty women members mentioned in sub-paragraph(1) of this paragraph.”
+(2) During the period mentioned in sub-paragraph (1), the Parliament shall consist of the three hundred members mentioned in clause (2) of Article 65 and the forty women members mentioned in sub-paragraph(1) of this paragraph.”

 The 14th Amendment as a whole has more political ramification than real.
-The provision for 45 reserved women seats in the parliament has demoralized the idealism and spirit embedded in the original constitution of 1972 particularly articles 10.
+The provision for 45 reserved women seats in the parliament has demoralized the idealism and spirit embedded in the original constitution of 1972 particularly article 10.
 19(1), 27, 28(1) 28(2) of it.
-The thinking of the constitution makers was to keep this vote bank system operative only ten years which has been extended from time to time by various governments by amendments.
+The thinking of the constitution-makers was to keep this vote bank system operative only ten years which has been extended from time to time by various governments by amendments.
 When the 8th Parliament increased the number of reserved seats for women from 30 to 45 with indirect election system and extended for another ten years, It is clear that the government’s aim is to strengthen stigmatic vote bank system rather than true democracy or woman representation.

 We can conclude that, an easy procedure of amendment of the constitution is necessary for a new, idealistic and developing country like Bangladesh.
 But it may make the constitution the play thing at the hands of a brute majority of a party in power.
 There is no check or brake on it, no provisions for reconsideration, or revision, no scope for “an appeal to Philip drunk to Philip sober”.
 At least the president should have been given right to return it back to parliament for reconsideration.